verana-labs/verifiable-trust-vpr-spec/spec.md

 - `validation_fees` (number) (*mandatory*): price to pay by an applicant to a validator (`corporation` grantee of this perm) for running a validation process for a given validation period.
 Must be an integer.
 Default to 0.
 Considered unit depends on `pricing_asset_type` and `pricing_asset` configuration of related schema.
 - `issuance_fees` (number) (*mandatory*): fees requested by grantee `corporation` of this perm when a credential is issued.
 Must be an integer.
 Default to 0.
 Considered unit depends on `pricing_asset_type` and `pricing_asset` configuration of related schema.
 - `verification_fees` (number) (*mandatory*): fees requested by grantee `corporation` of this perm when a credential is verified.
 Must be an integer.
 Default to 0.
 Considered unit depends on `pricing_asset_type` and `pricing_asset` configuration of related schema.
 - `deposit` (number) (*mandatory*): accumulated *grantee* deposit in the context of the *use* of this permission (including the validation process), in [[ ref: native denom ]].
-Usually, it is incremented when for example, for a ISSUER type `Permission` `perm`, issuer issues credentials that require paying issuance fees: an additional % of the fees is charged to issuer and sent to its deposit, corresponding deposit amount increases this `perm.deposit` value as well.
-If `perm` is, let's say revoked, then corresponding `perm.deposit` value is freed from `perm.grantee` Trust Deposit.
+Usually, it is incremented when for example, for a ISSUER type `Permission` `perm`, issuer issues credentials that require paying issuance fees: an additional % of the fees is charged to issuer and sent to its deposit, corresponding deposit amount increases this `participant.deposit` value as well.
+If `perm` is, let's say revoked, then corresponding `participant.deposit` value is freed from `participant.grantee` Trust Deposit.
 - `slashed_deposit` (number) (*mandatory*): part of the deposit in [[ ref: native denom ]] that has been slashed.
 - `repaid_deposit` (number) (*mandatory*): part of the slashed deposit in [[ ref: native denom ]] that has been repaid.
 - `revoked` (timestamp) (*optional*): manual revocation timestamp of this Perm.
-- `validator_perm_id` (uint64) (*optional*): permission of the validator assigned to the validation process of this permission, ie *parent node* in the `Permission` tree.
+- `validator_participant_id` (uint64) (*optional*): permission of the validator assigned to the validation process of this permission, ie *parent node* in the `Permission` tree.
 - `vp_state` (enum) (*mandatory*): one of PENDING, VALIDATED, TERMINATED.
 - `vp_exp` (timestamp) (*optional*): validation expiration timestamp.
 This expiration timestamp is for the validation process itself, not for the issued credential or `Permission` expiration timestamp.
 - `vp_last_state_change` (timestamp) (*mandatory*)